mohamadkhalaj/Golestan/README.md

 ##### Notice that `debug=nolimit` parameter is optional

 ## Deploy
-Change following confs in `settings.py`
+Change following configs in `settings.py`
 - Replace `SECRET_KEY` with your own
 - Make sure `DEBUG` value is `False`
 - Replace `*` in `ALLOWED_HOSTS` with your domain